danveb/express-typescript/README.md

 # Node + Express + TypeScript

-This is the main boilerplate for a vanilla Node+Express+TypeScript project.
-Many of the packages were previously globally installed, but still including them here for educational purposes.
+This is the main code base for a vanilla Node+Express+TypeScript app.
+Many of the packages were previously installed globally, but for the sake of documenting, all packages are outlined in this file.

 1. initialize `Node.js`